opengauss-mirror/docs/content/en/docs/DatabaseOMGuide/performing-the-upgrade.md

 # Performing the Upgrade<a name="EN-US_TOPIC_0305491427"></a>

-This section describes how to perform the in-place upgrade and gray upgrade.
+This section describes how to perform the gray upgrade.

 ## Procedure<a name="section17506731105516"></a>